 What’s the good of merely reducing the uptake of smoking in young people and the prevalence of smoking in pregnancy?
 The uptake of smoking in young people and the prevalence of smoking in pregnancy need to be abolished.
 And how patronising to single out people with mental health conditions as being in need of ‘support’ to quit smoking as if they’re less intelligent or capable than smokers fortunate enough not to have mental health conditions.

 Next, they quote from and comment approvingly on the Khan Review – a badly written, over-long, ill-thought-out, and impractical plan to ‘make smoking obsolete’.
-Unfortunately, Dr Khan’s ideas will achieve nothing of the sort, as I explain here.
+Unfortunately, Dr Khan’s ideas will achieve nothing of the sort.

 In this paper they also refer to a report of the government’s All Party Parliamentary Group on Smoking and Health, published in 2021, in which recommendations on ‘Setting course for a Smokefree 2030’ are repeated; some of these are worthy of comment